cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 criterion to bracket the tectonic stress field, pore fluid pressure, and friction on the fault at failure.

-*Need more here*

 ## Previous work on topographic stresses
 Aspects of the topographic stresses and their relevance to tectonics have been studied for some time.
-Jeffreys [1924] noted that the presence of high mountains is evidence that the Earth's crust can support significant heterogeneous differential stresses over long time periods[,placing bounds on its rheology?].
-Dalmayrac and Molnar [1981] and Molnar and Lyon-Caen [1988] discussed how extensional deformation in the high parts of orogens temporally coincident with contractional deformation at the low-elevation margins of the orogen may be explained by a spatially invariant depth-integrated horizontal compressive stress with spatially varying vertical stress field caused by topographic variation.
+Jeffreys [1924] noted that the presence of high mountains is evidence that the Earth's crust can support significant heterogeneous differential stresses over long time periods Dalmayrac and Molnar [1981] and Molnar and Lyon-Caen [1988] discussed how extensional deformation in the high parts of orogens temporally coincident with contractional deformation at the low-elevation margins of the orogen may be explained by a spatially invariant depth-integrated horizontal compressive stress with spatially varying vertical stress field caused by topographic variation.
 Richardson and Coblentz [1994] exploited this relationship in the central Andes to estimate horizontal tectonic stresses through finite element modeling, Copley et al [2009] performed similar work in Albania.
 Bollinger et al [2004] showed how increased normal stress on the Main Himalayan thrust due to loading of the high Himalayan massifs locally suppressed microseismicity and increased fault locking.

 Aspects of topographic stresses are also found in common models of orogenic dynamics.
 For example, thin viscous sheet models [refs] for lithospheric